top of page

 • Geographical mapping of toothbrushing programmes across England with variables such as deprivation level, levels of tooth decay in children, number of hospital admissions for tooth extraction under general anaesthetic, dental access, rurality and early-years education data.
 We will examine the current geographic spread of supervised toothbrushing and how it changes over time using the stocktake survey data.

-• Qualitative interviews with all the key stakeholders involved in running a toothbrushing programme – Commissioners, Oral Health Trainers/Co-ordinators, Organizations (i.e., nurseries, schools, childminders), Practitioners (i.e., nursery/school staff), parents and children.
-We have interviewed 153 participants across England to explore in-depth the barriers and facilitators to implementing toothbrushing programmes.
+• Qualitative interviews with key stakeholders involved in running supervised toothbrushing programmes – Policymakers, Oral Health providers, Nursery/school staff, parents and children.
+We have interviewed 159 participants across England to explore in-depth the barriers and facilitators to implementing supervised toothbrushing programmes.
+This work has been published in Community Dentistry and Oral Epidemiology.

-• Co-design the implementation toolkit for supervised toothbrushing programmes with stakeholders at all levels of implementation.
+• Co-design of an implementation toolkit for supervised toothbrushing programmes with stakeholders at all levels of implementation.
 We are holding sessions with stakeholders to discuss our findings and reflect on what resources are already available, their quality and what the gaps are that need addressing to aid implementation.
-The outcome of these co-design sessions will be a toolkit that includes resources both to improve implementation and sustain the intervention over time.
+The outcome of these co-design sessions was the development of a toolkit that includes resources to both improve implementation and sustain the intervention over time.
+The toolkit has been published online and the resources included are freely available (www.supervisedtoothbrushing.com).

 • Pilot testing the toolkit in a small number of sites who are seeking to develop or expand their toothbrushing programme.